mykaadev/NsTween/README.md

 ```

 The library also exposes Blueprint nodes for the same functionality if you prefer a visual approach.

-Below is a slightly more advanced snippet showing how to make an item float up and down while rotating.
-When the rotation tween finishes we call a custom `Pop()` function:
+Below is a slightly more advanced snippet showing how to make an item float up and down while spinning for 10 complete loops

 ```cpp
 #include "NsTweenCore.h"